 A good impression and an optimal experience goes both ways.
 Going the extra mile to look professional, showcase the role and company culture, including making candidates feel welcome and comfortable, can be what it takes to score you the quality hire that your organization needs to excel.

-Let’s take a look at seven statistics on interviewer training that every hiring manager needs to know to ramp up better and more efficient practices in 2021.
+Let’s take a look at seven statistics on interviewer training for hiring managers that every TA pro can use to up-level their training program.

 1. 99% Of Hiring Managers Who Get Interviewer Training Say They Truly Need It